-Since the tragic event of the downing of Malaysian Airlines flight MH17 there is a general consensus that States shall share their information about possible risks in conflict zones.
+Since the tragic event of the downing of Malaysian Airlines flight MH17 there is a general consensus that States shall share their information about possible risks and threats in conflict zones.
 Numerous initiatives have been taken to inform the airlines about the risks on their international flights.

 In Europe, Member States are cooperating with the European Institutions, EASA and other aviation stakeholders to share and distribute intelligence information on risks arising from conflict zones.